 Laredo felt that Istomin made chamber music like a string player, with an alert sensitivity and the willingness to team up, to mingle with the other instruments.
 An excellent pianist himself, Laredo found that Istomin’s sound was closer to a string instrument than that of any other pianist.
 For him, it was clear that Istomin was the soul of the Istomin-Stern-Rose Trio.
 Whenever Istomin agreed to give a concert, he arrived perfectly prepared, even if he had not played the work for a long time.
 He was an inspiration, bringing great ideas.
 The only point on which he could be easily offended was the role of the piano.
 Laredo remembers a rehearsal of the Beethoven Piano Quartet Op.
 16 at the 92 Y in New York.
 During the Andante, where the cello does not play, Sharon Robinson went to listen in the hall and came back saying: “Maybe the piano is a bit too loud”.
-Istomin immediately got on his high horse and retorted that he had heard this stupid reproach with the Trio so many times during the past twenty years, that he could no longer bear hearing it.
-The outburst of anger had been brief and Sharon Robinson had not taken it badly but, shortly after the end of the rehearsal, Istomin had already phoned and apologized.
+Istomin immediately bridled, and retorted that he had heard this stupid reproach with the Trio so many times during the past twenty years that he could no longer bear listening to it.
+The outburst of anger was brief and Sharon Robinson had not taken it badly, but shortly after the end of the rehearsal, Istomin had already phoned to apologize.